 You can find classic stories like The Wizard of OZ, Peter Pan, or Charlotte’s Web that can entertain all ages.
 You can purchase copies outright, borrow from the local library, or download them from sites such as audible.com.

 Take a collection of new or old favorite stories to read aloud to the kids yourself.

 3. Dollar Store Grab Bag.

-Pack a little, surprise bag for each child and fill it with dollar store toys.
-Let them pick one, new item per hour.
-You can have as many items as there are hours in your trip.
+Pack a little surprise bag for each child and fill it with dollar-store toys.
+Let them pick one new item per hour.
+You can have as many items as there are hours on your trip.
 The luster of dollar store trinkets can wear off quickly (if they don’t break first)!
 The consolation is that you haven’t invested a lot of money and may very well provide a bit of peace for yourself between toy discoveries.
 You can either let the kids pick out the toys for themselves in preparation or make it a complete surprise.
-My sister-in-law swears by this strategy, having put it to use many times when coming to visit from Toronto with three kids under the age of six.
+My sister-in-law swears by this strategy, having used it many times when visiting from Toronto with three kids under the age of six.

 4. Travel Scavenger Hunt For Kids Card Game.

 We love this game!
 (Meant for kids seven and older.)
 Each player takes five cards and tries to locate various roadside objects.
 Players may have to find a stop sign, a pickup truck, a license plate with a certain letter, or a person wearing glasses, etc. In addition, it encourages kids to use all their senses by listening for sounds, feeling for bumps, and sniffing for scents.